-The proposed 18 single-family residences would be compatible with on-site and surrounding structures and uses and would be an attractive addition to the City in that it would be consistent with the developmental pattern of the existing neighborhood, which consists of small single-family residential lots and multifamily developments.
-The homes would also be similar in scale to other homes nearby.
-In addition, the building facades are articulated to provide visual interest from all sides of the homes, especially the front elevations, which incorporate recesses and projections through windows treatments, front entry porches, and stone veneer.
-The design, materials, and color palette of the new homes are also compatible with the character of other homes in the neighborhood.
-The new homes will have composition shingle roofs and a stucco exterior with stone veneer accents, which provide additional architectural detailing.
-Overall, the homes are attractively designed and compatible with the existing neighborhood character.
+The proposed 41 single-family residences would be compatible with on-site and surrounding structures and uses and would be an attractive addition to the City in that it would be consistent with the developmental pattern of the Upper B Street neighborhood, which is characterized by single-family and multi-family residences and commercial buildings that are one to two stories in height.
+The neighborhood consists of a mix of traditional architectural styles, including Cottage, Craftsman, and Victorian homes.
+The new homes would be similar in scale to other homes nearby.
+The development provides a diverse range of home sizes ranging from 1,452 to 2,223 square feet in size, which is consistent with the neighborhood.
+In addition, the new homes incorporate Victorian and Craftsman architectural styles to blend in with the existing neighborhood character.
+The building facades are articulated to provide visual interest from all sides of the homes, especially the front elevations, which incorporate recesses and projections through exterior shutters, window sill treatments, front entry porches, detailed garage doors, and stone veneer.
+The new homes will have tile roofing and stucco exteriors with full wrap siding and the development provides a varied color palette, which provide additional architectural detailing and contribute to a diverse and interesting street scene.
+Overall, the homes are attractively designed and will improve the neighborhood by replacing a vacant, underutilized site associated with illegal trash dumping and homeless encampment with new development that is compatible with the neighborhood character.